Political Aides Investigate VOA White House Reporter For Anti-Trump Bias

 A half hour after NPR sent its request for comment to Pack and his press aides on Sunday afternoon, the CEO issued a new memo to all staff and broadcasters titled "Guidance on Conflicts of Interest" that appears aimed at least in part at Herman.
 It was dated Friday, Oct.
 2, and cited social media posts as one central source of concern "that can only be remedied by recusal."
 And it offered this example: "[A] journalist who on Facebook 'likes' a comment or political cartoon that aggressively attacks or disparages the President must recuse themselves from covering the President."

-An agency spokesperson described the police as a continuation of directives under past leaders, which include John Lansing, now NPR's CEO.
+An agency spokesperson described the policy as a continuation of directives under past leaders, which include John Lansing, now NPR's CEO.

 "The U.S. Agency for Global Media and the Voice of America (VOA) have long had policies on the books governing journalist's conflicts of interest and use of social media," the spokesperson wrote.
 "These policies were developed and promulgated by CEO Pack's predecessors, and the CEO has made clear they will be enforced."